guschiavon/jekyll-cloudcannon-boilerplate/README.md

 You must include the `cookie-banner.html` file and the `cookie-prefs.html` on the base layout and enable the `cookie-settings-v2.js` script for it to work.

 The cookie script is GDPR-EU-compliant and stores preferences on the client-side `sessionStorage`.
 When the page is refreshed or changed, the cookie banner will re-render as per GDPR-EU requirements.
-You can tweak the JS file to remember preferences when refreshing, to hide the cookie banner but do it at your own discretion.
+You can tweak the JS file to remember preferences when refreshing, to hide the cookie banner but do it at your own discretion. `sessionStorage` is cleared when the tab is closed.